thanasisDr/eda4ml/README.md

 ## Package Description

-eda4ml is a Python module for Explorative Data Analysis (EDA) required in the machine learning process, built on top of Pandas, Seaborn, Scipy and Matplotlib.
+eda4ml is a Python module for Explorative Data Analysis (EDA) required in the machine learning process, built on top of Pandas, Seaborn, Scipy and Matplotlib
-Inspired by the amazing kaggle notebook 'Comprehensive data exploration with Python' by Pedro Marcelino
+Inspired by the amazing kaggle notebook 'Comprehensive data exploration with Python' by Pedro Marcelino.
 source: https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python